 Circle time is a time of the day when we sing songs together, recite, use movement and gesture to illustrate songs, and do finger plays.
 Those four elements are pulled together into a seasonal or story based theme.
 Children engage through imitation of the teacher and they learn the songs by heart through repetition.
 Circle time provides a social experience in which children develop an awareness of being an individual within a community.

 Following toilet time and after having washed our hands we sit around the table for our snack, starting with a short blessing song and our meal.
 The children participate with serving the food as well as cleaning and helping to wash up afterwards.
-This is a very social time where child have an opportunity to share their news and adventures.
+This is a very social time where children have an opportunity to share their news and adventures.

 The first half an hour of the outdoor time is spent in the enclosed garden where the children enjoy playing in the sand pit.
-They can participate in meaningful and purposeful work such as sowing seeds, water the plants, harvesting herbs & vegetables and sweeping the path.
+They can participate in meaningful and purposeful work such as sowing seeds, watering the plants, harvesting herbs & vegetables and sweeping the path.
 Everyday we go out for a walk around the farm and take part in outdoor play and activities appropriate to the season.
 When we are out and about on the farm we may do gardening, feed the animals or watch the sheep being sheered.
 Recently we have created a ‘magic glade’ in the woodland where children can play in a forest school type setting with a camp, swings and mud kitchen.

 Following our outdoor time, the children come back indoors for story time, where they listen to traditional folk, fairy tales and seasonal stories.
-The story time helps to nourish their development of memory & imagination and helps them to increase their vocabulary.
-After story time the child are ready to go home.
+The story time helps to nourish their development of memory and imagination and helps them to increase their vocabulary.
+After story time the children are ready to go home.

 2.30pm – story time followed by rest time